I saw this footage of flatworm reproduction years ago on PBS and I was so excited when Robin H. sent it in!

 It’s simply sloppy.
 And, all too often, it results in projecting ugly realities with which we are all too familiar onto those things we don’t really understand.

 For another example of the projection of socially constructed human relations onto the body, see our post on sperm, eggs, and fertilization.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.